jameshughes89/cs102/src/site/asn1.rst

 ============================

 The ``CountryCatalogue`` class will be a collection of ``Country`` objects.
 There will be three fields

     * ``size``, an int to keep track of the number of countries in the catalogue
     * ``catalogue``, an array of ``Country`` objects
     * ``countryContinent``, a *hash map* to keep track of the country/continent relationships
         * A map is the same idea as a dictionary from Python
         * `How does one use a hash map? <https://www.google.com/search?q=java+hashmap&oq=java+hashmap>`_

-There will also be a static constant int called ``DEFAULT_CAPACITY`` that should be set to 10 and will be used as a starting size for the ``catalogue`` array.
+There will also be a static constant int for this class called ``DEFAULT_CAPACITY`` that should be set to 10.
+This will be used as a starting size for the ``catalogue`` array.

 #.
-Create a constructor that will setup the catalogue of countries based on some text files --- students may find this to be the must difficult part of the assignment
+Create a constructor that will setup the catalogue of countries based on some text files --- you may find this to be the must difficult part of the assignment
     * Takes two strings as parameters for the file names of the text files to be opened
     * Based on the continent file, the constructor will populate the ``countryContinent`` map
     * Based on the file containing the country details, along with the ``countryContinent`` data, populate the ``catalogue`` array with appropriate ``Country`` objects
         * Be sure to keep track of the size of the ``catalogue``
         * Maybe one of the below methods will help make this part easier?
-    * **Note:** The constructor will have ``throws IOException`` so you do not need to worry about the ``try`` and ``catch`` blocks for the file I/O
+    * **Note:** To keep things simpler, the constructor will have ``throws IOException`` so you do not need to worry about the ``try`` and ``catch`` blocks for the file I/O

 #.
 Write an ``add`` method that will take all the information needed to create a new ``Country`` object (name, population, area, continent) as parameters and add it to the ``catalogue``
     * It is possible that our ``catalogue`` array runs out of space, so we may need to ``expandCapacity``